MinecraftU/mcu-curriculum/level_5/section_2.md

 # Making basic blocks

-**Anytime you copy Java code in this section, be sure to match ALL capitalization, punctuation, and spacing.**
+**Anytime you copy code in this section, be sure to match ALL capitalization, punctuation, and spacing.**

 First we're going to explore some of the examples in the MinecraftByExample repository.
 Go back to that IntelliJ project.
 Open the file tree of  `MinecraftByExample`-->`src`-->`main`-->`java`-->`minecraftbyexample`-->`mbe01_block_simple` and double click on the BlockSimple file.